They’re wicked! A complete guide to the West End Elphabas

 After understudying roles including Cosette and Fantine in Les Miserables, Fearn became a bonafide leading lady, taking over the role in 2017.
 But, being a witch doesn’t last forever, and after two years at the Apollo Victoria Theatre, Fearn flew out of Oz.
-She can currently be seen in the West End production of Come From Away as Beverley Bass, taking over from the aforementioned Tucker.
+She’s now in Come From Away as Beverley Bass, taking over from the aforementioned Tucker.

 (July 2019 – Feb.
 2020)

-Set to take over the role in 2019, Bentley’s run as Elphaba was cut short due to a family emergency.
+Bentley’s run as Elphaba was cut short due to a family emergency.
 She’s previously starred in West End musicals including Spamalot, Ghost, and Priscilla Queen of the Desert.
-We can’t wait to hear her voice soar at the Apollo Victoria Theatre again.

-Billed to take over Elphaba from Bentley, her run was cut even shorter thanks to a global pandemic.
-Wicked marks Pick’s debut West End performance, but she’s starred in productions including Anyone Can Whistle and The Sound of Music.
-We’re excited to see Pick in action!
+Billed to take over Elphaba from Bentley, her run was cut short thanks to a global pandemic.
+Pick made her West End debut in Wicked, rising through the company to become the main Elphaba in the Wicked cast.
+Pick’s theatre career includes Anyone Can Whistle and The Sound of Music.

 Throughout her theatre career, Lucie Jones has baked pies as Jenna Hunterson in Waitress, been to Harvard as Elle Woods in Legally Blonde, and dreamed as Fantine in Les Miserables.
 Now, Jones is the latest West End actress to go green and take over the role of Elphaba.
 Jones is currently soaring through the Western skies as Elphaba in Wicked at the Apollo Victoria Theatre.